Matt-Olek/Matt-Olek/README.md

 ## About Me

-**AI/ML Engineer** with expertise in end-to-end machine learning systems, from data acquisition and deep learning model development to production deployment and infrastructure scaling.
-Passionate about team development and automation.
+Hi, I'm Matthieu, an **AI/ML Enginerd** who scales infrastructure to deploy models, and develops models to scale infrastructure.
+I lead teams through MLOps pipelines while going from localhost:8000 to production.
+From data acquisition and deep learning model development to production deployment and infra scaling, I turn coffee into releases — because someone has to keep the api rolling.

-**2025 Graduate** from École Polytechnique and ENSAE Paris Tech with specialized focus in Artificial Intelligence, Natural Language Processing, and autonomous agent architectures.
+I graduated from **École Polytechnique** and **ENSAE Paris Tech** with specialized focus in Artificial Intelligence, Natural Language Processing, and autonomous agent architectures.

 ## Current Endeavours & Projects